 While utilizing a balanced training approach is essential to maintaining healthy shoulders and upper back, merely strengthening won't help mobilize the overly tight muscles that are causing that forward rounded position.

 Utilizing mobility-based exercises to increase range of motion is essential for hockey players, and will allow them to have better postures, eliminate chronic tightness, and ultimately stay injury-free.

-The second area to focus is the lats.
+The second area to focus on is the lats.

-These muscles are the workhorse of "pulling" movements are often chronically tight in hockey players, resulting in a movement restrictions across and the back and shoulders.
+These muscles are the workhorse of "pulling" movements that are often chronically tight in hockey players, resulting in movement restrictions across and the back and shoulders.